Arts & Humanities

 A vibrant arts sector is a vital part of our communities in Minnesota’s Fourth District.
 Federal investments in the arts and humanities improve education for our children, offer important opportunities for our veterans, create jobs, foster economic growth, and improve our quality of life.

 At the annual rate of just one dollar per taxpayer, federal support for the arts and humanities is a fantastic return on our investment.
 I strongly support robust federal funding for the National Endowment for the Arts and the National Endowment for the Humanities and will strongly oppose any attempts to cut or defund these vital cultural institutions.

 More on Arts & Humanities

-Congresswoman Betty McCollum invites high school students in Minnesota’s Fourth Congressional District to participate in the 2017 Congressional Art Competition.
-Submissions are due on Friday, April 21, 2017 by 4:30 p.m.
+Congresswoman Betty McCollum today invited high school students in Minnesota’s Fourth Congressional District to participate in the 2018 Congressional Art Competition, “An Artistic Discovery.”
+Submissions are due Friday, April 13, 2018 by 5:00 p.m.